-U.S. District Court Judge Eldon E. Fallon is overseeing pretrial proceedings and bellwether trials in the MDL, known as MDL-2592 IN RE: Xarelto (Rivaroxaban) Products Liability Litigation.
+U.S. District Court Judge Eldon E. Fallon is overseeing pretrial proceedings and bellwether trials in the combined case, known as MDL-2592 IN RE: Xarelto (Rivaroxaban) Products Liability Litigation.

-Three Xarelto bellwether trials have resulted in wins for the manufacturers, meaning there have been, as of yet, no jury awards in federal court in favor of people who were injured taking Xarelto.
-As of May 2018, there were 21,922 lawsuits pending in the MDL.
+Three Xarelto bellwether trials — test trials that may influence the outcome of remaining MDL cases — have resulted in wins for the manufacturers, meaning there have been no jury awards in federal court to people who were injured taking Xarelto.

 Widower Joseph Orr’s case involving his wife, Sharyn Orr of Louisiana, was the focus of the second federal bellwether trial, which took place in June 2017.

 Sharyn Orr died in May 2015 after taking Xarelto.
 Orr said drug companies were responsible for his wife’s death from hemorrhagic stroke (bleeding on the brain).
-She was in a coma for 10 days before dying.
+She was in a coma for 10 days before she died.